How to avoid 5 common greenwashing traps

 To ensure your business is actually removing the carbon you believe you are, steer clear of ineffective offsets and instead aim for high-quality climate investment

-Climate investment quality should be evaluated on four metrics:
+Climate investment quality should be evaluated on four metrics, listed below.

 1. Additionality – the climate investment will lead to a reduction of greenhouse gas emissions that would not have happened otherwise.